S-Sairam/S-Sairam.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Bangalore, Karnataka - 560078
+subtitle: My research is focused on architecting robust and verifiable AI by forging a principled synthesis of Causal Inference, Probabilistic Modeling, and Neuro-Symbolic Reasoning.

 profile:
   align: right
   image: prof_pic.jpeg
   image_circular: false # crops the image to make it circular
-  more_info:
+  more_info: Bangalore, Karnataka, India - 560078.

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page